Davao River

-The Davao River is the third largest river by drainage basin on the southern Philippines in the island of Mindanao.
+The Davao River is the third largest river by drainage basin in the southern Philippines on the island of Mindanao.
 It drains an area of over 1700 km2 with a total length of 170 km.
 Most of the area is uplands.
-Average flows within the river near to the mouth are estimated at 70 to 80 m3/s.
+Average flows within the river near the mouth are estimated at 70 to 80 m3/s.
 The climate type is relatively uniform throughout the year with evenly distributed rainfall and temperatures and humidity (rainfall = 2600mm, Actual Evap 1028mm).
 The area rarely experiences typhoons.